dntoll/1DV608/Assignments/Assignment_2/README.md

   * Avoid arrays when dealing with something that is a class.
   * Errors are handled well
  * Code Repository is presented well on git (eg. README.md )
+ * No string dependencies, uses strategies to avoid them
+ * Avoid complexity (like several nested if-statements)

 ###MVC implementation
  * Code is separated into Model View Controller components